sirupsen/sirupsen.github.io/content/napkin/problem-16-simulation/index.md

 always switch.

 This is a good example of a deceptively difficult problem.
-We should simulate it, because it involves _probabilities over time_.
+We should simulate it because it involves _probabilities over time_.
 If someone framed the Monty Hall problem to you you'd intuitively just say 'no' or '1/3'.
 Any problem involving probabilities over time should _humble_ you.
 Walk away and quietly go write a simulation.